 II.
 Evaluate progression free survival and overall survival for patients receiving pembrolizumab-GVD followed by ASCT.

-III.
+IV.
 Evaluate treatment response according to lymphoma response to immunomodulatory therapy criteria (LYRIC) criteria.

 I. Assess association between serum TARC (Thymus and activation-regulated chemokine/CCL17) levels and progression free survival and achievement of complete response to therapy.